-Are you ready for the last episode of “Game of Thrones” this year?
-Of oldourse you aren’t.
-Let this collection of trivia, courtesy of IMDb’s intrepid horde of trivia hunters, help dull the pain of the end of season 6.
+Can’t get enough “Game of Thrones” while waiting for each new episode every week?
+Of course you can’t.
+Let this collection of trivia, much of it courtesy of IMDb’s intrepid horde of trivia hunters, help dull the pain of waiting for each new episode in Season 7.

-Tyrion has appeared in more episodes than any other character — 54 out of a possible 60, including the season 6 finale.
+Tyrion Lannister has appeared in more episodes than any other character — 58 out of a possible 64, including every episode in Season 7 so far.

 Remember when Daenerys ate that horse heart in season 1?
 After shooting that scene, actress Emilia Clarke was covered in so much fake blood (which commonly uses sticky corn syrup as a base) that she got stuck to a toilet.